alex23lemm/gcdassessment/README.md

 This repository contains the following files:

-* `run_analayis.R`: R script tranforming the original data into a tidy data set according to the peer assessment instructions
+* `run_analyis.R`: R script tranforming the original data into a tidy data set according to the peer assessment instructions
 * `CodeBook.md`: Describes the variables, the data, and the transformations that were performed to clean up the original data